Acren/AutoSettings-Docs/docs/settings.md

 r.MyCvar = 2
 ```

-If specified, the value in the file will apply when the engine is initialized, which will then be overriden by user's saved value if it has been changed.
+If specified, the value in the file will apply when the engine is initialized, which will then be overridden by user's saved value if it has been changed.

 # Value Masks